theadamsabra/portfolio/content/authors/admin/_index.md

 # - Visitors
 ---

 Adam Sabra is an aspiring Machine Learning Engineer graduating from the University of California, Davis as a Statistics major with a track focus in Machine Learning.
 He specializes in musical analysis via signal processing and machine learning techniques to quantify and separate various aspects of a song such as drums, bass, horns, and even vocals.
 Adam's main goal is to use these skills to forge a career path in audio research and even a professorship down the line.
-If he's not developing his thesis or this website further, you can find Adam watching movies, collecting vinyl records, or hiking.
+If he's not developing his next project or this website further, you can find Adam watching movies, collecting vinyl records, or hiking.